-The Council's external insurance policies have excess deductible amounts, which mean that the first part of any loss or claim under these policies is self-insured and protected by means of a stop-loss.
+The Council's external insurance policies have excess deductible amounts, which mean that the first part of any loss or claim under these policies is self-insured and protected by means of a stoploss.
 The Council's general and education properties are not externally insured against the following perils: escape of water from any tank or pipe, flood, impact, theft, accidental damage, subsidence, ground heave, landslip.
 With the exception of theft and accidental damage, losses resulting from these perils are normally funded from the insurance reserve.
 The balance on the insurance provision is the expected liability for the self-insured element of known claims which had not been settled at year-end.
-This provision is reviewed each year and tends to be used in part each year.